Concealed Carry Reciprocity Map In The United States

 Alaska, Arizona honor each other.
 South Carolina, Kansas, Kentucky honor each other.
 Colorado, Florida also recognizes each other when it comes to permit issued in each of the mentioned states.

 As it was said earlier, nothing beats good old research when it comes to reciprocity.
 There is a thing called Google.
 Get on it and look into what it is you can and can't do when traveling through state lines.
 It doesn't take much time and is very doable nowadays with all the apps and websites out there to make life easier.
 Don't put this off.
 This is of the utmost importance when it comes to carrying and being a law-abiding citizen.
 Don't be lazy and keep it on the backburner because you may just be involved in criminal activities when you did nothing different that you have been doing for the longest time other than crossing a state line.

 This isn't meant to scare you.
 Being able to carry while you travel is not a difficult thing to do.
-Just know what it is you are doing and follow the state laws.
+Just know what it is you are doing and follow the state and local laws.
 It's fairly simple.

-Please note that laws are constantly changing.
+Please note that state laws are constantly changing.
 Whether for the better or worse, you need to do your own research when it comes to carrying your firearm outside of your resident state.
 Even though there may be some information about reciprocity and carrying concealed here in this blog, know that laws are amended every day.
 Do your due diligence and take the proper steps in preparing for your next travel.

 Know what your home state laws are as well.
 As said before, these gun laws are constantly changing even within your own area.
 This not only affects those who are pursuing a concealed weapons permit but those who are already permit holders as well.
 If you possess a firearm for everyday carry make sure you seek knowledge on what it is you can and can't do on a regular basis.
 Many law enforcement and state police officers are not too sympathetic when it comes to pleading ignorance.